-The College is represented by its legal counsel (the prosecutor) and the optometrist has an option to represent her/himself or to be represented by her/his legal counsel (the defence).
+The College is represented by its legal counsel (the prosecutor) and the optometrist has an option to represent themselves or to be represented by their legal counsel (the defence).

 The defence counsel’s role is to represent the optometrist at the hearing.
 The defence does not share the same disclosure obligations as the prosecution.
-If an optometrist chooses to represent her/himself at a hearing acting as her/his own defence, the optometrist has all the procedural rights afforded to the defence counsel.
+If an optometrist chooses to represent themselves at a hearing acting as their own defence, the optometrist has all the procedural rights afforded to the defence counsel.

 The Discipline Committee is represented at the hearing by a panel of Committee members appointed by the Chair of the Discipline Committee.
 A panel is composed of three to five members of the Discipline Committee, including at least two public members of the College Council.
 The College ensures the integrity of the discipline process and protects the panel members from any reasonable apprehension of bias by carefully working with the Discipline Chairperson to ensure that those members being appointed to a panel have no prior knowledge of the allegations being heard.

 - consider the allegations, hear the evidence and determine the facts of the case;